Progressive multi-fidelity learning with neural networks for physical system predictions: Conclusions

-Future work will focus on enhancing the framework's flexibility and computational efficiency.
-A primary goal is to develop a more robust architecture that relaxes the current requirement for a strict data hierarchy, enabling the model to handle arbitrary combinations of available or missing data modalities during inference.
-To improve efficiency, the computationally expensive ensemble-based uncertainty quantification could be replaced with inherent probabilistic architectures, such as Bayesian neural networks or conditional neural processes \cite{garnelo2018conditional, wu2022multi}.
 Finally, the generality and effectiveness of the paradigm suggest its applicability to a broader range of scientific computing problems, including inverse problems where the multi-fidelity structure could be naturally embedded within multi-level inference schemes.